 17) Texas Parks and Wildlife Department is sending us 100 magazines in December for us to hand out.
 The goal is to encourage more community to learn about natural resource conservation.
 Because there is still this belief that plants are not good for the river, our river.
 It takes us working with community to become sensitive that the wildlife that need the plants to feed on, and for shelter and we need the plants to filter and hold back the rain.
 But to make it work, takes a lot of volunteer effort on the landowner because public can’t get on their land to go on or into the slope to plant a tree, or to even spread seeds, it is not as easy as it sounds.
 It takes people wanting to help the river to plant and allow more native buffer along the river and more education resources (lectures, handouts, books, activities, exhibits) to understand why it is needed.

-18) We created a post card that explains plants, planting, and too, about weather and flooding.
+18) In 2021 We created a post card that explains plants, planting, and too, about weather and flooding.
 It took a lot of research to do this, and we mailed out the card to those that live on both sides of the river, and we also handed out the card.
 It is at the Hallettsville Chamber of Commerce for walk ins.
 Seen here is John McReynolds discussing plants seen in the river with Milton Mahe, Friends of Lavaca River.

 19) We are working the Smithsonian Institution on presenting videos on sustainability projects, as you presented at the Clean Waters meeting, we have a touch screen monitor where visitors can watch the stories in our area, the highlights will be our artists, our businesses, our industry.
 We would love to upload your video to our program.